pjanec/DdsPerfTest/doc/DdsPerfTest.md

 * stat\_UVL1\_LI (**BestEffort, Volatile, KeepLast(1), ListenImmed**):
   * **Use Case**: Simulates high-frequency, non-critical data like streaming sensor readings or video game character positions.
   * **Performance Assessment**: Use this to find the raw throughput of your network.
 Since it's bestEffort, expect the Lost count to rise under heavy load.
 The goal is to see how high you can push the Rate before the Lost count becomes unacceptable for your application.
-    ListenImmed means the subscriber processes data directly in the DDS callback thread, which is fast but can cause issues if processing is slow20202020.
+    ListenImmed means the subscriber processes data directly in the DDS callback thread, which is fast but can cause issues if processing is slow.
 * cmd\_RTA\_P (**Reliable, TransientLocal, KeepAll, Poll**):
   * **Use Case**: Simulates critical commands that must not be lost and must be available to applications that start later.
   * **Performance Assessment**: This is a test of reliability.
 The
     Lost count should remain at 0\.
-TransientLocal durability and KeepAll history mean that a newly started subscriber will be flooded with all previously sent messages, which can be a stress test in itself21.
+TransientLocal durability and KeepAll history mean that a newly started subscriber will be flooded with all previously sent messages, which can be a stress test in itself.
 The

-    Poll strategy means the main application thread is responsible for reading data, which can be safer but potentially slower than listening22222222.
+    Poll strategy means the main application thread is responsible for reading data, which can be safer but potentially slower than listening.
 * stat\_RVL1\_LD (**Reliable, Volatile, KeepLast(1), ListenDefer**):
   * **Use Case**: Simulates reliable state updates where only the most recent value is important (e.g., the current status of a device).
   * **Performance Assessment**: Tests reliable delivery without the history overhead.
-    ListenDefer is a hybrid strategy where the DDS thread just flags that data is available, and the main thread reads it later23232323.
+    ListenDefer is a hybrid strategy where the DDS thread just flags that data is available, and the main thread reads it later.
 This can be a good balance between responsiveness and thread safety.

 The message types in MsgDefs.csv are predefined profiles designed to simulate various real-world data distribution scenarios by combining different DDS Quality of Service (QoS) and application-level reading strategies.

 The naming convention generally follows this pattern:

 \<Use Case\>\_\<Reliability\>\<Durability\>\<History\>\<HistoryDepth\>\_\<ReadStrategy\>

----

 #### **1\.
 Command Messages (cmd\_\*)**